The Wings of Eagles

 The Wings of Eagles is a 1957 American Metrocolor film starring John Wayne, Dan Dailey and Maureen O'Hara, based on the life of Frank "Spig" Wead and the history of U.S. Naval aviation from its inception through World War II.
-The film is a tribute to Wead (who died ten years earlier, in 1947, at the age of 52) from his friend, director John Ford, and was based on Wead's "We Plaster the Japs", published in a 1944 issue of The American Magazine.
+The film is a tribute to Wead (who died 10 years earlier, in 1947 at age of 52) from his friend, director John Ford, and was based on Wead's "We Plaster the Japs", published in a 1944 issue of The American Magazine.

 John Wayne plays naval aviator-turned-screenwriter Wead, who wrote the story or screenplay for such films as Hell Divers (1931) with Wallace Beery and Clark Gable, Ceiling Zero (1936) with James Cagney, and the Oscar-nominated World War II drama They Were Expendable (1945) in which Wayne co-starred with Robert Montgomery.

 The supporting cast features Ward Bond, Ken Curtis, Edmund Lowe and Kenneth Tobey.
 This film was the third of five in which Wayne and O'Hara appeared together; others were Rio Grande (1950), The Quiet Man (1952), McLintock!
 (1963) and Big Jake (1971).

 Plot

-Soon after World War I is over, Naval Aviator "Spig" Wead (John Wayne), along with John Dale Price (Ken Curtis), tries to prove to the Navy the value of aviation in combat.
+Soon after World War I is over, Naval Aviator "Spig" Wead, along with John Dale Price, tries to prove to the Navy the value of aviation in combat.
 To do this, Wead pushes the Navy to compete in racing and endurance competitions.
-Several races are against the US Army aviation team led by Captain Herbert Allen Hazard (based on General Jimmy Doolittle—played by Kenneth Tobey).
+Several races are against the US Army aviation team led by Captain Herbert Allen Hazard.

-Wead spends most of his time either flying or horsing around with his teammates, meaning that his wife Minnie, or "Min" (Maureen O'Hara), and children are ignored.
+Wead spends most of his time either flying or horsing around with his teammates, meaning that his wife Minnie, or "Min", and children are ignored.

 The night Wead is promoted to fighter squadron commander, he falls down a flight of stairs at home, breaks his neck and is paralyzed.
 When "Min" tries to console him he rejects her and the family.
-He will only let his Navy mates like "Jughead" Carson (Dan Dailey) and Price near him.
+He will only let his Navy mates like "Jughead" Carson and Price near him.
 "Jughead" visits the hospital almost daily to encourage Frank's rehabilitation ("I'm gonna move that toe").
 Carson also pushes "Spig" to get over his depression, try to walk, and start writing.
 Wead achieves some success in all three goals.

 After great success in Hollywood, Wead returns to active sea duty with the Navy in World War II, developing the idea of smaller escort, or "jeep," carriers which follow behind the main fleet as auxiliary strength to the main aircraft carrier force.
 He returns to active combat duty in the Pacific, witnessing first hand kamikaze attacks.
-The film's battle scenes, based around aircraft carriers, include real combat footage.
 Following a 50-hour shift during combat operations, Wead has a heart attack and is retired home before the war ends.
-When he leaves the carrier he is serving in for the last time, he receives eight side boys in honor of his contributions to aviation—all of them Navy admirals or Army generals.
+When he leaves the carrier he is serving in for the last time, he receives eight sideboy in honor of his contributions to aviation—all of them Navy admirals or Army generals.